 |---|---|---|

-| General Department of Taxation (GDT) | Cambodia's official tax authority, the ultimate reference for taxes. | We used it as the authority check for tax names and administration.
-We kept numeric rates tied to Prakas and law summaries with clearer details. |
+| General Department of Taxation Cambodia | It is Cambodia’s official tax authority. | We used it as the official anchor for tax rules.
+We then converted the rules into buyer-friendly budgets. |